 These days, many families include children, stepchildren, former spouses and in-laws.
 According to the Pew Research Center, the number of remarriages has been steadily rising over the past few decades.
 In 2013, 40 percent of unions included at least one spouse who had already walked down the aisle.
-In 20 percent of remarriages, both spouses had previously said “I do.”
+In 20 percent of remarriages, both spouses had previously says “I do.”

 Such situations require advance wealth planning with clear goals.
-“The biggest issue in blended families is, ‘where does my money go when I die?’” said Cyndy Ranzau, associate wealth strategy consultant with RBC Wealth Management.
+“The biggest issue in blended families is, ‘where does my money go when I die?’” says Cyndy Ranzau, associate wealth strategy consultant with RBC Wealth Management.

 Challenges of retying the knot

 In many cases, remarried couples want to ensure the surviving spouse will be cared for in the event one partner passes away—with the children from their previous marriages becoming the ultimate beneficiaries of the assets their parents brought to the union.
 The challenge comes from designing a plan that keeps all parties satisfied.
 The first step is to agree on a course of action.

 Dean Deutz, a private wealth consultant with RBC Wealth Management, says he typically draws a flowchart to demonstrate the ultimate path of the spouses’ assets no matter who passes away first.
 Once a couple determines the best path and how much control they want the surviving spouse to exercise, they can move forward with executing the plan.

 Here are some tips for planning your estate while maintaining family harmony:

 “One of the biggest mistakes people make when determining who will inherit their assets is in the beneficiary designations on retirement accounts and insurance policies,” says Ranzau.
 “The best-laid estate plan can be destroyed by an incorrect beneficiary designation.”